 - Head is heavy

 3. Ryobi P234g One+ 18-Volt Lithium Ion Cordless Impact Driver

 The Ryobi P234g is a powerful tool that comes at a very low price.
 It has an 18V motor with a torque of up to 1,500 in/lbs, and a speed that can do up to 3,200 impacts per minute.
 With these specifications, running long screws and lagging bolts even through hard materials are pretty easy and effortless.

 It also has a 1/4 coupler that allows bit changes faster and easier.
 Its handle, moreover, is ergonomically-designed with rubber over-mold.
 So you can hold the tool very comfortably even if you’re a lefty.
 This impact driver also features a magnetic holder where you can safely keep your screws and bits.

-Its housing, on the other hand, it made of cast aluminum that makes the tool lightweight, strong and highly durable.
+Its housing, on the other hand, is made of cast aluminum which makes the tool lightweight, strong, and highly durable.
 Specifically, it weighs only 2.8 pounds.
 It is also noticeably shorter so it can fit even in narrow spaces around your house.
 If you’re wondering about the lighting, worry not because this tool also has LED work lights.